danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 ## Image processing: Fetching, Loading and Display

-The following sample code is a snippet from *nag* showing the web API's logic of request and response: requested data passes via a Web API and then Google returns the corresponding data using the key syntax `loadJSON()`.
+The following source code of this chapter is a snippet from *nag* showing the web API's logic of request and response: requested data passes via a Web API and then Google returns the corresponding data using the key syntax `loadJSON()`.
 The major differences of using JSON between this and the previous chapter is that the JSON file is not located in your computer but in the Internet instead.
 Secondly, the JSON file is in much complex data and organizational structure.

 [RUNME](https://editor.p5js.org/undefined/present/eeXoeImWT)